bryanshangguan/vultos/README.md

 ```

 License
-Vultus is licensed under the MIT License.
+Vultos is licensed under the MIT License.